Mubarak, Egypt's Ousted President, Is Dead At 91

 The attack, which also wounded Mubarak, helped shape his agenda as the new president.
 He made security an absolute priority, arresting and imprisoning Islamists and their supporters across the country.

-Analyst Dia Rashwan says people forget that many Egyptians were happy when Mubarak took office.
+Analyst Diaa Rashwan said people forget that many Egyptians were happy when Mubarak took office.
 They supported his tough stance on Islamists, who in the 1990s launched a campaign of attacks on government officials and foreign tourists.

-"When Hosni Mubarak came, he came under very difficult conditions," Rashwan says.
+"When Hosni Mubarak came, he came under very difficult conditions," Rashwan said.
 "A president was assassinated, and he succeeded to have his legitimacy from mainly the Egyptian establishment — from the Egyptian army, and also from his first measures."

 Mubarak released some of the more secular prisoners arrested by Sadat.
 He transformed Egypt into a market economy, opening up the country to badly needed loans and foreign investors.
 The new president also spoke of political reform, promising to serve only two six-year terms.